gvwilson/thirdbit/src/fiction/in-heck/index.md

 "By all means."
 The Operator waved her toward the bushes.

-Back straight and head held high,
+With her back straight and head held high,
 Maddy got three steps toward the bushes when a small voice said, "Excuse me."
 Maddy opened and closed her mouth as her sister marched past her,